Phate6660/cppfetch/README.md

 \*(Should automatically be installed/compiled with xmake when the music option is enabled.<br>
 However if you find it doesn't install, open an issue with the message with the<br>
-output of xmake without `-q` and then try installing libmpdclient from a package manager<br>
+output of xmake and then try installing libmpdclient from a package manager<br>
 (though I'm usually really responsive so I'll probably have it fixed up for you before you have to).)

 ```bash